nguy/AWOT/README.md

 Development used the

 It also uses the [Py-Art](https://github.com/ARM-DOE/pyart) package for importing some radar data.
+And [nappy](https://pypi.python.org/pypi/nappy/1.1.0) to read NASA Ames formatted ASCII files.

 ## Notes

 Future enhancements will include the ability to read data files from other platforms.

-At present this package does mostly plotting.
+At present this package is primarily for visualization.
 However, work is underway to connect many processing routines that allow processing from start to finish with airborne data.

-Primary development will be with the NOAA P-3 and UND Citation aircraft.
+Primary development was with the NOAA P-3 aircraft.
+Ability to display UND Citation and LATMOS Falcon aircraft data was added in, but is not actively developed.
+Future development will include U Wyoming King Air flight, radar, and lidar capabilities.

+A known issue exists in reading certain King Air radar files.
+This is under investigation.

+There is a current dependency on nappy for reading NASA AMES formatted ASCII files.
+This package appears to no longer be supported, though easy to attain.